 The diagram shows how to properly position, level, and secure the appliance (see Figure 7.1).
-Holes are provided to secure the appliance to the framing members with screws.
+Nailing tabs are provided to secure the appliance to the framing members.

 - Horizontal venting refer to Vent Clearances and Framing (Section 6) for hole location. - Place the appliance into position. - Level the appliance from side to side and front to back. - Shim the appliance as necessary.
-It is acceptable to use wood shims. - Secure the appliance to the framing by using nails or screws through the holes in the base plate of the appliance.
+It is acceptable to use wood shims. - Ensure that top and bottom of appliance are square with the back prior to nailing the appliance completely into place. - · Bend up nailing tabs on top and bottom. - Keep nailing tabs flush with the framing. - Secure the appliance to the framing by using nails or screws through the nailing tabs. - After appliance is nailed into place, remove top and bottom squaring brackets.